aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.layout/revisionoptions/moved_from_text_color/_index.md

 ﻿---
+title: RevisionOptions.moved_from_text_color property
+linktitle: moved_from_text_color property
-title: moved_from_text_color property
+articleTitle: moved_from_text_color property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Allows to specify the color to be used for areas where content was moved from [RevisionType.MOVING](../../../aspose.words/revisiontype/#MOVING)"
+description: "RevisionOptions.moved_from_text_color property.
+Allows to specify the color to be used for areas where content was moved from [RevisionType.MOVING](../../../aspose.words/revisiontype/#MOVING)"
 type: docs
 weight: 70
 url: /python-net/aspose.words.layout/revisionoptions/moved_from_text_color/